tiga1231/dimbridge-jupyter/README.md

 pip install -e ".[dev]"
 ```

-You then need to install the JavaScript dependencies and run the development server.
+You then need to install the JavaScript dependencies and keep the development server running.
 ```sh
 npm install
 npm run dev
 ```

-Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor
+This will bundle the JS code and monitor edits in JS code to keep the dev version of the widget updated

-to start developing.
-Changes made in `js/` will be reflected
+Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor to start developing.
-in the notebook.
+Changes made in `js/` will be reflected in the notebook.